raspberrypilearning/monster-mashup/en/step_5.md

 Remember that you can join **variables** and text together inside a `print` statement with `+`.
 --- /hint ---
 --- hint ---
-A function which joins together the first items on each list would look like this, though you might need to change some variable names!
+A function that joins together the first items on each list would look like this, though you might need to change some variable names to match your lists.

 ```python
 def make_monster():